 Judy now lives in France, where she took herself in 2015 to be closer to the world and for new experiences.
 She found her perfect village in the south and can now practice the French she first learned as a child in Vietnam.

-Judy Crozier’s novel, After Jehovah, will be published by Regal House in 2018.
+Judy Crozier’s novel, What Empty Things Are These, will be published by Regal House Publishing in 2018.